BIZ TIP TUESDAY:

 Yes, I actually used to use that as a pick up line.
 Because in my youth I wrote and directed a bunch of short films.
 That's actually how I started out - my parents had an 8mm home movie camera and I would save up my paper route money and buy a roll of film and make little film starring my little brother about alligators in our back yard.
 The grass was supposed to be water and the alligator was paper mache.
 Eventually I grew older, more sophisticated, and continued to make 8mm films in high school as a way to meet girls.
 The movies worked, my love life didn't.
 In my Community College film appreciation class we had to make a 3 minute movie every semester.
 I had a Super 8mm camera by then, and made an epic 30 minute movie that parodied all of the films we were forced to watch in the class called THE SHORTS OF BILL MARTELL which opened with titles over my underwear.
 Later I did a sequel, MONDO SHORTS: UNDERWEAR OF THE WORLD that had parodies of everything from the movie CARRIE to my classic NIGHT OF THE LIVING LIFE INSURANCE SALESMEN ("You're in evil hands").
 These were all fun to make - and I actually met a girl and fell in love and we ended up in a suburban house with three dogs and so many domestic expenses that I had to stop making 16mm films and focus on writing because it was cheaper.

 You may be interested in writing and directing some short films - these are great "calling cards" and executives who are too busy to read your 110 page script may be able to find the time to watch your 10 minute short film... especially if it won awards somewhere.
+Though it's more likely they'll find a directing job for you off a short than a writing job.
 But how do you write a short film?
 Do they have 3 acts?
 And if they do have 3 acts, what do you do about that Syd Field thing about Act 1 ending halfway down page 27 if you only have a 10 page script?

 I have written and directed a bunch of shorts, and even won some awards for them.
 I've also been on film fest juries where I had to watch and judge hundreds of short films.
-If you haven't read my Raindance Diary on my website message boards - I reviewed almost *every* short I saw at the festival, and some of the things I said there may be helpful...
+If you haven't read my Raindance Diary from 2004 where I reviewed almost *every* short I saw at the festival, and some of the things I said there may be helpful. (oops!
+The link to that is broken!)

 There's also a book by Frederick Levy on breaking in with short films.
 I saw one of his presentations (I think at Santa Fe) and many of the things in his book are helpful.
 Here are some of his ides about short films mixed in with some of mine.